afsha-22/readme-generator-nodejs/README.md

 > **Note**: The above mockup is not the true representation.
 Please try yourself for better experience.

+Demonstration video including walkthrough of the functionalities : https://youtu.be/fpRxitvNABc

 ## Objectives & Functionalities:

 1. User can generate README.md file using this.